isbg/isbg/README.md

 Defaut maximum size can be changed with the use of the `--maxsize` option.

+# Partial runs<a name="Partial-runs"></a>

+By default, isbg scans the whole inbox folder.
+If you want to restrict the number of emails that are scanned, you can use the `--partialrun` option specifying the number of unseen (not scanned before) emails you want to check.

+This may be useful when your inbox has a lot of emails, since deletion and mail tracking are only performed at the end of the run and full scans can take too long.

 # Contact and about<a name="Contact-and-about"></a>

 This software was written by Roger Binns